KevyDev/KevyDev/README.md

-<h1 align="left">👋🏻 I'm Kevin.
-And not, I'm not a Pikachu...</h1>
+# 👋🏻 I'm Kevin.
+And not, I'm not a Pikachu...

 ###

-## I've been writing code since 2019, developing various personal projects while I'm self-taught in programming languages and frameworks.
+I've been writing code since 2019, developing various personal projects while I'm self-taught in programming languages and frameworks.
 I've participated in national and international competitive programming events too.
 All of this has led me to possess the following skill stack:

 ###

-# Frontend
+## Frontend

 ###